 Practically from the delivery room, we begin to imagine our child’s future.
 As they grow up, kids take custody of their own hopes and dreams leaving parents to find a balance between being supportive and overbearing.
 Too many questions, dictates or unsolicited advice and we risk watching our kids flee, slamming the bedroom doors behind them.

 Unfortunately, even the most well-meaning adults fail to appreciate how intrusive it can feel to be bombarded with questions about college admission.
 Even perfect strangers glibly offer unsolicited advice on college and career.
-Who can ever forget this scene from The Graduate:

 1. How was the SAT?

 6. What do you want to major in?